sanwich27/DM_CasePresentation/README.md

       - wordrecord_sort: list all combinations from high to low according to F1-score

 - Section 4: obesity status detection
+    -  Used to verify data and output judgment results
+    -  Enter the keywords used to verify the data
+    ```
+    obesity_wordset = {'obesity','obese','CHRONIC','dentition','ADVAIR','cerebrovascular'};
+    ```
+    - Key output:
+       - match: show whether there are detected characters in each file
+       - validation_result: show the detection result

 Experiment results
 ------------
+According to Kaggle result, the highest score we got was 0.65714